Taking Your B Vitamins

 4. They are important for your sleep cycle

 Some of the important molecules in the body that are required to maintain a healthy sleep cycle are produced by enzymes that are supported by vitamin Bs.

-More and more evidence is being produced by scientific studies concerning the role in diet and sleeping habits, and B vitamins are a very important part of this.
+More and more evidence is being produced by scientific studies concerning the role of diet and sleeping habits, and B vitamins are a very important part of this.

 5. They increase hair growth

 One of the favorite B vitamins of the supplement industry is biotin (B7).
 Biotin assists with the production of keratin.
 Keratin is the protein that gives hair, skin, and nails their strong structure.

 Several scientific studies have also determined that whether or not a person is deficient in biotin if they take it daily they see improved hair growth.

 You can also take good fish oil supplements for healthier skin.

 There are different recommended daily allowances (RDAs) for each of the B vitamins.